ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 export const FilterMode  = {
     none: undefined;
     standard: 'standard';
-    custom: 'custom';
+    dynamic: 'dynamic';
 } as const;
 ```

 -   The `standard` filterMode will result in case-insensitive, diacritic-insensitive filtering.
--   The `custom` filterMode will result in a search input being shown, but no automatic filtering will occur as the user types in the search box.
+-   The `dynamic` filterMode will result in a search input being shown, but no automatic filtering will occur as the user types in the search box.
 Instead, it is expected that a client leverage the `filter-input`event described in the ['Dynamic Options'](#dynamic-options) section below.
 -   The `none` filter mode results in no search input being shown in the dropdown.
 -   `filterMode` will default to `none` so as not to affect existing clients.